 Taylor had no children but wanted to support their niece.
 They used a DGT to pass on £100,000 while keeping an annual income of £4,000.
 The trust structure gave them control during their lifetime and helped reduce inheritance tax exposure over time, assuming their health stayed stable.

-Potential drawbacks & key considerations with Discounted Gift Trusts
+Potential drawbacks of using Discounted Gift Trusts for IHT mitigation

 Some people are drawn to the inheritance tax savings without fully understanding the long-term consequences.
 Here are a few things to watch for: